Copy and paste the following sample content for your own use with schools/LEAS

 Announcement Option 1:

-[Insert LEA or CBO name] pre-K 4 teachers are participating in the 2019 Early Development Instrument (EDI) collection, joining DC teachers who serve nearly 5,000 pre-K 4 students in creating powerful early childhood data.
+[Insert LEA or CBO name] pre-K 4 teachers are participating in the 2019 Early Development Instrument (EDI) collection, joining DC teachers who serve more than 5,000 pre-K 4 students in creating powerful early childhood data.
 Explore the last round of EDI data at raisedc.org/ourchildren, and let us know if we can support you at: email@example.com.
 [School/center point of contact: You can also add your contact here]

 Announcement Option 2: